benoitc/gaffer/docs/overview.rst

     declaration.

     If you don't want to receive *stderr*, just omit it in the list.
-    Alos if you want to redirect stderr to stdout just use the same name.
+    Also if you want to redirect stderr to stdout just use the same name.